 Sadly, the downside to an organized tour is that it can be quite expensive.
 I couldn’t find a tour that included lunch (they give you time to lunch but it is at your own cost).

-Another downside to a guided wine tasting tour is that you can’t pick the winery.
-The tour has their contacts and you’ll taste a wide variety of wines but you can’t decide for yourself.
+Another downside to a guided wine-tasting tour is that you can’t pick the winery.
+The tour has its contacts and you’ll taste a wide variety of wines but you can’t decide for yourself.
 This is no problem if you have no idea which winery to visit in Alsace, but it gives less freedom of choice.

 Pro’s of wine tasting tour in Alsace